thatpaiguy/startup-advisor/README.md

 # Then edit .env and insert your key

 # Start Ollama with Gemma 2B
-docker compose -f ollama_setup/docker-compose.yml up
+docker compose -f docker-compose.yml up
+# Close this terminal process when `ollama-1  | success` is displayed, otherwise you will see docker logs

 # Run the app
 python3 main.py